-- Manhattan is an Indian word which means “Island of Many Hills.”
-Not only did the groups of immigrants that moved to “The City” shape its cultural history, they also flattened the island physically by design and landfill.
-Especially in the southern part of the island where they originally settled.
+- Manhattan is an Indian word, which means “Island of Many Hills.”
+Not only did the groups of immigrants that moved to “The City” shape its cultural history, but they also flattened the island physically by design and landfill.
+Especially in the southern part of the island where they initially settled.

-- New York was settled by Henry Hudson as a Dutch Colony called New Amsterdam.
+- Henry Hudson settled new York as a Dutch colony called New Amsterdam.
 It was used as an outpost to sell beaver pelts.
 That is why there are still beavers on the seal of NYC.

 - Most of the original Italian immigrants would come to “the land of bread and work” for seven-year stints, only returning home for one month a year.